 In criteria 2, 3 and 5, priority will be given to those children with the youngest siblings.
 Brothers and sisters are those living at the same address and includes step and foster children.
 Priority will only be given where it is known at the time of allocating places that a sibling will be attending the school (excluding a nursery class See note 4) at the time of admission.

 Where reference is made to ‘associated’ infant and junior schools, this is to describe those situations where infant and junior schools share the same catchment area.

 Brothers and sisters in the school at the time of admission does not include a brother or sister who will be attending a nursery class that is attached to the school.

-If parents/carers believe they qualify for consideration under criterion 4, they should indicate this on their preference form in the place provided for this purpose.
+If parents or carer believes they qualify for consideration under criterion 3, they should indicate this on their preference form in the place provided for this purpose.

 Distance measurements will be undertaken using the Local Authority’s computerised Geographical Information System [GIS].
 This measures a straight line measurement between the centre of the pupil’s home address and a common point on the school site as determined by the Local Authority.